 Raynaud's disease increases the chance of chilblain development.
 It's a condition in which small blood vessels going to the skin of the fingers or toes (or another part of the body) periodically spasm and become narrower.
 As a result, less blood is delivered to the area, causing it to feel cold.
 My sister has the disorder, although she doesn't develop chilblains.
 She wears fingerless gloves indoors during an episode.
 This makes her cold fingers feel warmer while still enabling her to manipulate things.
 This strategy for reducing extremes in temperature may be helpful for people with Raynaud's who get chilblains.
 It's sometimes recommended for this purpose.

 A boil is generally caused by Staphylococcus aureus bacteria, which often live on our skin.
 If the bacteria get into a hair follicle (the tube in the skin from which a hair emerges) the follicle and nearby skin tissue may develop an infection.

-At first a boil is a red, warm and firm bump that hurts when touched.
-The boil gradually becomes filled with a thick liquid called pus, which contains dead white blood cells, bacteria, tissue debris, proteins and serum.
+At first a boil is a red, warm, and firm bump that hurts when touched.
+The boil gradually becomes filled with a thick liquid called pus, which contains dead white blood cells, bacteria, tissue debris, proteins, and serum.
 At this point it becomes softer and more painful.
 It also develops a white or yellow centre, or "head".
-If several hair follicles next to each other are infected there may be a group of boils, with each boil having its own head.
+If several hair follicles next to each other are infected, a group of boils may form.
+Each boil in the group has its own head.
 The group is called a carbuncle.

-A boil or carbuncle can develop anywhere on the skin, but the most commonly affected areas are the face, the neck, the armpits, the thighs and the buttocks.
-Anyone can develop boils, but people with impaired immune systems are especially susceptible to boil development.
+A boil or carbuncle can develop anywhere on the skin, but the most commonly affected areas are the face, the neck, the armpits, the thighs, and the buttocks.
+Anyone can develop boils, but people with impaired immune systems are especially susceptible to their development.
 Regular washing reduces the buildup of bacteria on the skin and reduces the chance of a boil appearing.